 01 of 10

-Projected at $75 for all materials, all you need for this cart are moderate woodworking skills, a drill, table saw and jig.Continue to 3 of 11 below.
+Projected at $75 for all materials, all you need for this cart are moderate woodworking skills, a drill, a table saw, and a jig.

 How can you not love this seriously utilitarian outdoor bar cart?
-A partial list of its fun features: hook for the corkscrew, another for the towel, a built-in bottle cap opener, a strong top that can hold an ice chest.Continue to 4 of 11 below.
+A partial list of its fun features: hook for the corkscrew, another for the towel, a built-in bottle cap opener, a strong top that can hold an ice chest.

 An Unusual Upcycle

 Erin Souder at design blog Earnest Home Company promises that this bar cart/table is so simple, even the DIY-averse can do it.
-What makes it so easy is that it is hacked from the base of another piece of furniture that is entirely unrelated to carts, bars and tables.
+What makes it so easy is that it is hacked from the base of another piece of furniture that is entirely unrelated to carts, bars, and tables.

 Amazing enough, she used a wooden director's chair.

 She added a wood serving tray to the top, painted it in Sherwin-Williams Lemon Twist to make it stand out against her neutral dining room walls, and–done!
-Instant bar... cart/table with a pop of yellow.Continue to 5 of 11 below.
+Instant bar cart/table with a pop of yellow.

 Ashley Rose over at Sugar and Cloth had so many things going on in her life–eradicating a "cesspool of mosquitoes," installing light switches, and fixing an ice maker–that building a wood bar cart from scratch was not part of the plans.

-IKEA's Kallax book shelf came to the rescue.
+Ikea's Kallax bookshelf came to the rescue.
 Using Kallax as a base, she added brass pulls, casters and a few other accessories that dressed up the shelf and made it bar-ready.

 06 of 10

 Gold and Bold

 Not all wood bar carts must look like wood.
-Cris at StyleAnthropy turned an ordinary IKEA Lack table into a bar cart objet d'art with just a can of spray paint, mirror tiles and two towel racks.
-Everything, including the table, cost less than $60.Continue to 8 of 11 below.
+Cris at StyleAnthropy turned an ordinary Ikea Lack table into a bar cart objet d'art with just a can of spray paint, mirror tiles, and two towel racks.
+Everything, including the table, costs less than $60.

 Ashley and Whitney over at Shanty 2 Chic had "serious love" for a certain Crate & Barrel bar cart, but not for its $800 price.

 For only $150, they built this fantastic copycat bar cart.
-Being self-described "two power-tool-wielding DIY queens," they decided to build the cart entirely from scratch.
+Being two self-described "power-tool-wielding DIY queens," they decided to build the cart entirely from scratch.

-Building plans are laid out in great detail over at their site.Continue to 9 of 11 below.
+Building plans are laid out in great detail over on their site.

 09 of 10

 Uncork and Relax

 Oenophiles will love Allen Lau's DIY wood bar cart because it is large enough to accommodate wine bottles on its middle and lower racks.
-Inspired by Crate and Barrel's Collins bar cart, this from-scratch creation cost Allen less than $30.Continue to 11 of 11 below.